JeodC/PortMaster-DoomEngines/README.md

 Crispy Doom is on version `7.0.0`.

 ## Play
-To use addon mods, place `.pk3` files in `ports/doomengines/mods` and list the `.pk3` files to load in `doomfiles/*.doom` for the relevant game.
+To use addon mods, place `.pk3` files in `ports/doomengines/mods` (or whatever folder you want really) and list the `.pk3` files to load in `doomfiles/*.doom` for the relevant game.
 The launcher will search `doomfiles` and list its subfolders as well as any `.doom` files.
 Selecting a folder within the launcher will move into that subfolder, and pressing B will move backwards in the hierarchy.

 Use the Left Shoulder and Right Shoulder buttons in the launcher to select which engine to use.